The University is accredited by the Higher Learning Commission.

 Each student gains practical experience through completion of an internship with a local, state, federal private sector, or non-profit agencies.

 Students benefit from classes taught by award-winning faculty who hold doctorates in criminology, criminal justice, jurisprudence, sociology, public administration, and spatial and earth sciences.
-Many have experience in the field as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.
+Many have experience in the field in intelligence analysis, cyber security, policing, corrections, criminal investigations, and psychology.

-The department sponsors activities and conferences that enable students to interact with other students and professionals in the field—and also sponsors a chapter of Lambda Alpha Epsilon, the national criminal justice professional fraternity.
-Additional opportunities are available through the department’s partnerships with agencies, universities, and organizations located in Indiana—and throughout the world.
+The School of Criminology and Security Studies sponsors activities and conferences that enable students to interact with other students and professionals in the field—and also sponsors a chapter of Lambda Alpha Epsilon, the national criminal justice professional fraternity.
+Additional opportunities are available through the School’s partnerships with agencies, universities, and organizations located in Indiana—and throughout the world.

 Graduates of the Intelligence Analysis Program possess the knowledge and skills needed for successful careers as intelligence analysts in the U.S. government, military, and the private sector.
 The job outlook is bright, with the number of intelligence jobs in the U.S. expected to grow significantly through 2020.
 Intelligence Analysis is a growing sector of employment that is currently underserved.